Roam the Great Wide West in Nevada

 “Flash floods can happen quickly and during any time of year, particularly during the monsoons in summer.
 A rainstorm miles away can cause a flash flood through a storm-free area.
 Keep to higher ground and avoid hiking and camping in washes and canyons.
 Flash floods are misleading in their depth and speed – never attempt to drive through or otherwise enter flood waters!”

 Known as the entertainment capital of the world, Las Vegas is a must-see while camping in Nevada.
 It isn’t difficult to find a place to park your RV.
-A quick look at Campground Reviews shows there are over 20 RV parks with full hookups in and around the city.
+A quick look at RV LIFE Campgrounds shows there are over 20 RV parks with full hookups in and around the city.
 There are also a lot of dispersed camping areas and BLM land nearby.

 It is possible to find an RV park within walking distance to Las Vegas’s most famous high-rise casinos.
 If you want to stay a little ways away from all of the action, there are RV parks in the connected city of Henderson as well.